 The Avengers: Earth's Mightiest Heroes

-Scott Lang appears in Avengers Assemble, voiced by Grant George.
+Scott Lang appears in Avengers Assemble, voiced by Grant George in the first three seasons, and by Josh Keaton in Season 4.
 This version of the character is much more science oriented and even maintains his own laboratory, making him similar to Hank Pym.
 He first appears in the first season episode "Small Time," but officially joins the Avengers in Season 2 after a massive battle with Ultron.

 Ant-Man appears in the 2015 game Marvel Heroes, with Grant George reprising his role.
 His movie outfit appears as an alternate costume.